A stunning open shrub growing to 3 metres tall x 3 metres wide.

 2. A single-sided raceme (with flowers produced on only one side, resembling a tooth-brush)

 3. A condensed or clustered raceme (usually as long as it is wide, with species referred to as the spider-flowers).

 Grevillea mostly produce the inflorescences at the terminals, beyond the foliage, which differs to the closely related Hakea.

 This cultivar has a short cylindrical raceme with inflorescences to about 7 cm long by 3 cm wide.
 They are bright deep-yellow (contrasting strongly with the foliage) and can be produced profusely standing upright ot laterally above the foliage.
 Inflorescences are green in bud.

 A very striking grevillea if plants can be sourced.
-It is grown by East Hills members and likely others.
+It is (at least) grown by East Hills members and APS Sutherland Plant Steward, Phil Keane.